-To begin the Cisco journey, the CCNA course is the first step and pre-requisite for any other Cisco courses.
+To begin the Cisco journey, the CCNA courses Interconnecting Cisco Networking Devices Part 1 (ICND1) and Interconnecting Cisco Networking Devices Part 2 (ICND2) are the first step and prerequisite for any other Cisco courses.
 Even if you only really care about data centers, you still need to start from the ground up since that’s how Cisco has designed the training.

 So in the case that you do not want to pursue a routing and switching path, the steps they’ve designed still improve your career over time and give you the more wider-reaching knowledge to be better at your job than the majority of your peers.

 As it turns out, years of experience actually have little to do with proving you know your stuff to hiring managers.

 “If I were to filter resumes based on years of experience,” said Marcus Fan on The Cisco Learning Network, “I would find that many candidates would not meet the technical requirements for the positions needed despite the years of experience.”

 “My last several openings I’ve received 30-60 applicants each,” he went on.
 “Since it’s difficult to gauge a candidate’s expertise, many recruiters will then narrow candidates based on referrals or IT certifications.”

 So if you don’t know a guy who knows a guy, then it seems like having a legitimate, third-party certification (like Cisco’s CCNA) on your resume will increase your chances of landing an interview even more than having years of experience.